Suped

 A flowchart showing how to handle a 4.7.0 concurrent connection deferral.

-Fixed receiver limit
+Fixed server limit

 Who can resolve it